webpack/webpack.js.org/content/guides/code-splitting.md

 Two similar techniques are supported by webpack when it comes to dynamic code splitting.
 The first and more preferable approach is use to the [`import()` syntax](/api/module-methods#import-) that conforms to the [ECMAScript proposal](https://github.com/tc39/proposal-dynamic-import) for dynamic imports.
 The legacy, webpack-specific approach is to use [`require.ensure`](/api/module-methods#require-ensure).
 Let's try using the first of these two approaches...

-Before we start, let's remove the `entry` and `CommonsChunkPlugin` from our config as they won't be needed for this next demonstration:
+Before we start, let's remove the extra `entry` and `CommonsChunkPlugin` from our config as they won't be needed for this next demonstration:

 __webpack.config.js__